 With any major injury sustained at an amusement park, the injured party must prove fault and liability.
 The Amusement Park Accident Lawyers at Liggett Law Group have extensive experience successfully handling premises liability and wrongful death cases.

-We can help you get the compensation you deserve.
+Our Lubbock personal injury lawyers can help you get the compensation you and your loved ones deserve.
 Amusement parks provide hours of fun for millions of people each year; however, sometimes tragedies occur due to lax safety standards.
 If you or someone you love was injured at a Texas amusement park, carnival or fair, call the experienced premises liability attorneys at Liggett Law Group today for a free consultation to discuss your case.